Drew-Alleman/csgo-hops/README.md

 # csgo-hops
-A CSGO bunny-hop cheat compilied and obfuscated by a python script
+A CSGO bunny-hop cheat compilied and obfuscated via a python script

 ## Why?
 Obfuscating the variables names with random strings allows a unique file hash on every compile.
 Making it harder for VAC to spot.